Skip to main content

 What is the difference between 4G (VoLTE) Calling and Wi-Fi Calling?

 4G (VoLTE) Calling allows you to make and take calls over a 4G network.
 In contrast, Wi-Fi Calling with iD Mobile lets you make and take calls using a wireless internet connection.
 With Wi-Fi calling, you can make calls when you’re on the go, without having to worry about whether or not you can get a signal, as long as you’re connected to a Wi-Fi network.
+Check out the Community article below for more helpful information:

 How do I enable Wi-Fi Calling?